Information on taking part

 Why take part?

-This is a chance for you to be part of ground-breaking research on what Britain really thinks about issues currently under EU regulation.
+This is a chance for you to be part of ground-breaking research on what Britain really thinks about some of the decisions that now have to be made post-Brexit’.
 The results of the research will be of key interest to policymakers when thinking about UK policy on these issues and about our future relationship with the EU.

 Events of this kind have been held successfully across the world and on a wide range of topics.
 Participants in previous events have found them extremely interesting and enjoyable – and we think you will find that this one is too.